 9. "Somewhere In My Car" - Keith Urban

 "Somewhere In My Car" takes you to the honest moments after a breakup.
 No matter how a relationship ends, it's natural to miss the good times.
 In this song, Keith Urban takes it back to one of his favorite memories in his car as he's driving home alone and realizes it's really over.

 8. "You Get Used to Somebody" - Tim McGraw

 Sometimes you truly don't know what you have until it's gone, as the saying goes.
 In Tim McGraw's song "You Get Used to Somebody," he lets his significant other go without realizing how much he would miss the simple moments he was used to in their relationship.
 After leaving her, he's got his "freedom and so much more."

 7. "Best Days of Your Life" - Kellie Pickler

-In Kellie Pickler's song "Best Days of Your Life," Pickler teams up with Taylor Swift to represent the importance of your best girlfriends after a breakup.
+In Kellie Pickler's top country song "Best Days of Your Life," Pickler teams up with Taylor Swift to represent the importance of your best girlfriends after a breakup.
 With Swift's harmonies, Pickler reminds her ex that he's already had the best days of his life.

 6. "She Wouldn't Be Gone" - Blake Shelton

 After some relationships, you may feel regret if you were blindsided by your ex.
-In this song, Blake Shelton goes through every memory, analyzing what he could have done different.
+In this song, Blake Shelton goes through every memory, analyzing what he could have done differently.
 He realizes "she wouldn't be gone" if he would have treated her better.